| Print full guidance

 Post production quality assurance checks

-Once your election materials have been produced, you need to ensure that all materials have been printed, collated and prepared for despatch to electors or for use at polling stations without errors.
+Once your election materials have been produced, you need to ensure that all materials have been printed, collated and prepared for dispatch to electors or for use at polling stations without errors.

-When carrying out quality assurance checks of filled postal ballot packs this should include checking:
+Quality assurance checks of filled postal ballot packs should include that:

 • personalised name/address information appears as expected in windows

-• that each pack contains the correct items - for example check that the correct ballot papers and reply envelope have been included
+• each pack contains the correct items (e.g. that the correct ballot papers and reply envelope are included)

-You should carry out random spot checks across all packs to ensure a representative cross-section has been checked with at least two packs from each batch of 250 packs (which is roughly the equivalent of a full Royal Mail postal ‘tray’).
+You should carry out random spot checks across all packs to ensure a representative cross-section of at least two packs from each batch of 250 packs has been checked, roughly the equivalent of a full Royal Mail postal tray.

-You should also ensure that there are specific checks of any fills that include additional items, such as where a by-election means an additional ballot paper is being included.
+There should be specific checks of any fills that include additional items (e.g. where a by-election means an additional ballot paper is included).

-You should make sure that you keep a clear audit trail of the proofing and other quality assurance processes that have been undertaken either by your staff or by your supplier which you can refer back to should any issues subsequently arise.
+You should keep a clear audit trail of the proofing and quality assurance processes undertaken either by your staff or by your supplier which you can refer back to should any issues subsequently arise.

 You can find more guidance to support you in this process in Quality assurance and proof checking of election materials and further guidance on quality assuring the issuing process is available in our section on absent voting.